QAOA Performance in Noisy Devices: The Effect of Classical Optimizers and Ansatz Depth: Results

 \subsection{QAOA Ansatz Depth Comparison}

 Figures \ref{depth graph 0}, \ref{depth graph 1} and \ref{depth graph 2}, give the comparison between the state vector and noisy simulations for the three graphs respectively.

-In the state vector simulations, the expected trend is clearly apparent; that the average expectation value of the QAOA algorithm decreases steadily as additional layers are added.
-It is also clear that adding another layer seems to decrease the average expectation value less than the addition of the layer before.
+In the state vector simulations, the expected trend is clearly apparent; that the approximation ratio of the QAOA algorithm improves steadily as additional layers are added.
+It is also clear that adding another layer seems to improve the approximation ratio less than the addition of the layer before.
 There is a diminishing return on accuracy increase with the number of layers added.

 In the noisy simulations, as the number of layers increases, the effect of noise in the simulation becomes apparent.
-With the lowest average expectation value achieved at around six layers for all graphs.
-Once this minimum average expectation value is achieved, additional layers slowly make the average expect\-ation value achieved worse.
+With the best approximation ratio achieved at around six layers for all graphs.
+Once this best approximation ratio is achieved, additional layers then begin to slowly worsen the approximation ratio.